idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 ``define`` introduces a variable at "top level" and then assigns a value to it, or, more properly, *binds* it to a value.

-The two English language expressions suggest that the one might be a holder for the other.
-In practice, most :lname:`Idio` values are allocated on the :lname:`C` heap and :lname:`C` ``IDIO`` values refer to the allocated heap memory -- unless it's a constant or fixnum in which case we squeeze it into the upper bits of the ``IDIO`` "pointer".
+The English language expression, "assign to", suggests that the variable might be a container for the value.
+In practice, most :lname:`Idio` values are allocated on the :lname:`C` heap and the underlying :lname:`C` ``IDIO`` values refer/point to the allocated heap memory -- unless it's a constant or fixnum in which case we squeeze it into the upper bits of the ``IDIO`` "pointer".

-So, correctly (most of the time), the :lname:`C` ``IDIO`` refers/points to some splodge of memory and, by extension, the :lname:`Idio` variable is *bound* to that splodge of memory (value).
+So, correctly (most of the time), the :lname:`C` ``IDIO`` variable refers/points to some splodge of memory and, by extension, the :lname:`Idio` variable is *bound* to that splodge of memory (value).

-If we subsequently "assign a different value to a variable" then in practice we are simply changing the reference in the ``IDIO`` entity to point at a different splodge of memory and the :lname:`Idio` variable is now bound to a different value.
+If we subsequently "assign" a different value to the variable then in practice we are simply changing the reference in the ``IDIO`` entity to point at a different splodge of memory and the :lname:`Idio` variable is now bound to a different value.